Avery Bourne

-Avery Bourne is a politician who was a Republican member of the Illinois House of Representatives representing the 95th district.
+Avery Bourne is an American politician who was a Republican member of the Illinois House of Representatives representing the 95th district.
 She was sworn in to office on February 20, 2015.
 She was the youngest legislator to be sworn in to the Illinois General Assembly, breaking the record set by John McCandish King in 1950.
 Bourne was appointed by the Republican chairmen of the four counties that make up the 95th district: Christian, Macoupin, Madison and Montgomery.
 She was a student at the law school of Washington University in St. Louis, prior to becoming a state representative.
 Bourne was Richard Irvin's running mate for the Republican primary in the 2022 Illinois gubernatorial election.

-As of July 3, 2022, Representative Bourne is a member of the following Illinois House committees:
+As of July 3, 2022, Representative Bourne was a member of the following Illinois House committees: